Other public service pension cases

 An Employment Tribunal originally ruled on 16 January 2017 that the Government's transitional pension arrangements for judges amounted to unlawful age discrimination.
 This had been reported as a victory, but the outcome was far from clear cut.

-Andy Fittes added: “The ET ruling was on a narrow part of pension legislation, and ruled against a provision that unions across the public sector had fought for.
+In response to the ruling, former PFEW National Secretary Andy Fittes said at the time: "The ET ruling was on a narrow part of pension legislation, and ruled against a provision that unions across the public sector had fought for.
 The PFEW believes that the success of this challenge could have unintended consequences to the detriment of public sector workers."

-So, what was the case about?
+What was the case about?

 The case was solely about transitional protections, and whether these caused direct discrimination by age, and indirect by gender and ethnicity.